googleapis/java-bigtable-hbase/bigtable-dataflow-parent/bigtable-hbase-beam/README.md

 ## Reading

-A [Source](https://cloud.google.com/dataflow/java-sdk/JavaDoc/com/google/cloud/dataflow/sdk/io/Source) is a Dataflow construct that can read data for use as part of a Pipeline.
-The Bigtable Source is not fully optimized for use in Dataflow, but is (or at least should be) functional for your use.
-It will be improved when issue #400 is resolved.
+A [Source](https://beam.apache.org/documentation/sdks/javadoc/2.0.0/org/apache/beam/sdk/io/Source.html) is a Beam construct that can read data for use as part of a Pipeline.

 Here's an example that uses the [Source to count the rows](https://github.com/GoogleCloudPlatform/cloud-bigtable-examples/blob/master/java/dataflow-connector-examples/src/main/java/com/google/cloud/bigtable/dataflow/example/SourceRowCount.java) of a Table: